 Below is a lively arrangement which makes use of left hand chords and chord inversions.
 If your students have spent any time doing chords and inversions, this arrangement may just fall into their hands very easily.

 I recommend saving this song until after you and your student have spent some time working with cadences - the I, IV, and V chords - found on my free sheets on the page 12 Major Scales.
 That I-IV-V practice will get them ready (start with the Key of C) for the chord patterns in Deck the Halls.

-Below is the same arrangement, but with eighth notes:
+Below is the same Christmas piano sheet music, but with eighth notes:

 This arrangement really is fun to play, and pretty easy (if you have an understanding of chords).
 It DEFINITELY sounds better with both hands played up an octave; I tell my students it also sounds more "Christmas-y", like bells.

 Below is a lead sheet, for piano or other instruments: